mahadana/mail/README.md

 ## Forward emails

-To forward emails to an outgoing email relay (e.g., Gmail, Mailgun, etc.), configre your `docker-compose.yml` as follows:
+To forward emails to an outgoing email relay (e.g., Gmail, Mailgun, etc.), configure your `docker-compose.yml` as follows:

 ```
 version: "3"